How To Pressure Test a Gas Line | Requirements, Tips & More

 - Systems with 0.5 to 4.9 psig operating pressure ratings must withstand up to 5 psig test pressure or 1.5 times the operating pressure, depending on the higher pressure, for 30 minutes.

-It is recommended to either repair and retest a gas line that fails an initial pressure test or disconnect it from the gas supply.
-Moreover, pressure testing requires a licensed professional, a qualified facility employee or agent, or a professional that is certified by relevant agencies.
+It is recommended to either repair and retest a gas line that fails an initial test or disconnect it from the gas supply.
+Moreover, pressure testing requires a licensed professional, a qualified facility employee or agent, or a professional who is certified by relevant agencies.

 Tips For Successful Gas Line Pressure Testing

 Pressure testing a natural gas line requires a complete walkthrough of the line before the test.
-A quick reference to the piping schematics allows the pressure test professional to easily identify possible open ends.
+A quick reference to the piping schematics allows the professional to easily identify possible open ends.

 The professional must also expose and evaluate all joints in the system, properly isolate parts of the system that will not be part of the test, and take complete lockout tagout measures.
-Other relevant tips for successful natural gas line pressure testing include:
+Other relevant tips for successful testing include:

 - Verify the required test pressure and time in the area of operation.